FloskelSalomon/quapos/README.md

 - run QuaPOS-TEM.
 Intermediate result files allow for check-pointing and are re-used when the analysis is interrupted and resumed later.
 - perform statistical analysis

-## Citation
-- How to cite the code

 ## License
 Distributed under the terms of [BSD-3](https://opensource.org/license/BSD-3-Clause) license, "quapos" is free and open-source software.